The sequel to A Homecoming.

-We left Kim and the lovely Adrianna waiting for a call from Hannah at the end of the last story.
+We left Kim and the lovely Adrianna waiting for a call from Hannah at the end of A Homecoming.

 Hannah had flown to London to meet Kim.
 She arrived to be told by his editor, Abir, that Kim decided to stay in Israel.
 At a loss, she said her thank you and flew back; before arranging to have a well-earned break with an old friend who lives in Gavle, Sweden.

 In Isreal, Kim and Adrianna are contemplating what to do, as Hannah said she would ring them when she arrived in Tel Aviv, but that wouldn't be for some time.
 Assuming Hannah didn't get another assignment in the meantime, or that they didn't go to Italy as they had planned and forgot Hannah was due to arrive.